praful789/AWS-Lambda-Function/README.md

 3. Run the Lambda function locally :

-4. Test the function using cURL or an HTTP client:
+4. Test the function using cURL:

 ### Deployment to AWS Lambda